pseudocod/Spring/README.md

 This is the main branch.
 It contains the README.md file.

 ## DAO Implementation
-This branch contains an implementation of a Data Access Object (DAO) using Spring.
+This branch contains an implementation and tests of a Data Access Object (DAO) using Spring.

 ## JPA Implementation
-This branch contains an implementation of a Java Persistence API (JPA) using Spring.
+This branch contains an implementation and tests of a Java Persistence API (JPA) using Spring.

+## REST API
+This branch contains an implementation and tests of a REST API.